 The more you snack on the bread, breadsticks, and tortilla chips brought to your table, the more calories you consume.
 Just by skipping a few slices of bread, you cut down your calorie consumption by easily 200 to 400 calories.
 Plus, when you eat bread, you’re likely to eat 16% more calories when the entrée arrives.

 You may scoff at this, but check out how your stomach reacts next time you walk into a steakhouse and inhale that delicious scent of sizzling meat.
 Restaurants use Scent Air, a product that allows them to fill their restaurant with the scent of waffles, burgers, cinnamon buns, coffee, and dozens more hunger-inducing scents.

 Did you know that certain colors make you more likely to overeat?
 Red and yellow are the two colors that cause you to want to eat more.
 Red not only makes you gobble down your food, but you eat more forcefully as well.
-Yellow makes you feel happy, stimulating your brain to produce serotonin--a chemical that plays a role in appetite as well as mood.
+Yellow makes you feel happy, stimulating your brain to produce serotonin–a chemical that plays a role in appetite as well as mood.

 When you sit down at the table, you tend to be both hungry and thirsty.
 By the time your waiter comes to take your drink order, you are ready to consume ANYTHING.
 People tend to order beers and cocktails as they wait for their food, driving up both the price and calorie content of your meal.
-Booze also causes you to eat faster, and you burn fewer calories AFTER drinking alcohol--meaning more calories are stored as fat.
-Buffets Buffets don't just cause you to eat more because they're a free-for-all, but studies have found that multiple food choices increase your tendency to eat more.
+Booze also causes you to eat faster, and you burn fewer calories AFTER drinking alcohol–meaning more calories are stored as fat.